 The Code on Wages, 2019, and the Code on Social Security, 2020, both now effective (November 2025 implementation), have changed how “wages” are defined for the purpose of gratuity calculation.
 This directly affects the formula amount and therefore the tax-exempt portion.
 The same wage definition change also increases the EPF contribution base for many employees whose basic was artificially suppressed below 50% of CTC.

 Under the new codes, wages must be at least 50% of total CTC.
-If your CTC structure has basic salary below 50% of total (which is very common in Indian private sector where allowances are inflated to reduce gratuity and PF), the excess of allowances above 50% of CTC is notionally added to wages for calculation purposes.
+If your CTC structure has basic salary below 50% of total CTC (which is very common in Indian private sector where allowances are inflated to reduce gratuity and PF), the excess of allowances above 50% of CTC is notionally added to wages for calculation purposes.
 This increases the effective gratuity base and therefore the formula-calculated exempt amount.

 ComponentOld Calculation (Pre-Wage Code)New Calculation (Post-Wage Code)